nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 Anomalous diffusion on the servosphere : A potential tool for detecting inherent organismal movement patterns. *PLoS ONE* **12**:e0177480. doi:10.1371/journal.pone.0177480

+R Core Team.
+2023.
+R: A language and environment for statistical computing.

+Wickman P-O, Jansson P. 1997.
+An estimate of female mate searching costs in the lekking butterfly Coenonympha pamphilus. *Behavioral Ecology and Sociobiology* **40**:321–328. doi:10.1007/s002650050348

 **Supplemental materials**